This Masa for Tamales recipe is a keeper! Be sure to print it.

 - Mix slowly on the stand mixer.
 Scrape down the sides from time to time.

-- Take turns adding the broth and masa harina mixture until it forms a soft consistency.
+- Take turns adding the broth and masa harina mixture until it forms a soft consistency, almost like cake batter.

 If you are making savory tamales, use chicken broth, pork broth, beef broth, or vegetable stock.

 Some people will add the liquid from the cooked meat to the masa mixture.
-This will give your tamale dough very good FLAVOR.
+The cooking liquid will give your tamale dough very good FLAVOR.

-- Take a dollop of masa and drop it in a cup of water.
+- Take a spoonful of masa and drop it in a cup of water.

 - If the masa floats, it’s ready!!